 Hawai'i Pacific University accepts academic credit earned at international institutions that are fully accredited by their country's Ministry of Education, but only if the courses meet general transfer credit policies.
-Evaluation of credit is done at the time of admission based on official English-translated transcripts and course descriptions.
+Evaluation of credit is done at the time of admission based on official English-translated transcripts and course descriptions completed by an accredited translation service.